MicrosoftDocs/azure-management-docs/articles/azure-arc/multicloud-connector/view-multicloud-inventory.md

 Resources that are discovered in AWS and projected in Azure are placed in Azure regions, using a [standard mapping scheme](resource-representation.md#region-mapping).

+> [!NOTE]
+> If you have EC2 instances that have already been **[connected to Azure Arc](/azure/azure-arc/servers/deployment-options),** the connector will create the EC2 Inventory resource as child resource of the Microsoft.HybridCompute/machines if the **[pre-requisites](multicloud-connector/connect-to-aws#azure-prerequisites)** have been met in the subscription where the Arc machine resides.
+Otherwise, the Inventory resource will not be created.

+## Permission options

+  1. **Global Read**: Provides read only access to all resources in the AWS account.
+When new services are introduced, the connector can scan for those resources without requiring an updated Cloud Formation Template

+  1. **Least Privilege Access**: Provides read access to only the resources under the selected services.
+If you choose to scan for more resources in the future, a new Cloud Formation Template will need to be uploaded.

 ## Periodic sync options

 The periodic sync time that you select when configuring the **Inventory** solution determines how often your AWS account is scanned and synced to Azure.
 By enabling periodic sync, changes to your AWS resources are reflected in Azure.
 For instance, if a resource is deleted in AWS, that resource is also deleted in Azure.

 If you prefer, you can turn periodic sync off when configuring this solution.
 If you do so, your Azure representation may become out of sync with your AWS resources, as Azure won't be able to rescan and detect any changes.

+## Periodic sync options

 ## Querying for resources in Azure Resource Graph